Rudxain/Collatz-finder.js/README.md

 # Intro
 The purpose of this is to allow any human or program to aid in the search for a counterexample to disprove the Collatz Conjecture, and settle this infamous but interesting problem once and for all.
-The **website is not finished**, but the library is done.
-I'll add backwards-compatibility and apply minification after the basic parts are ready

-# What is the Collatz Conjecture?
+## What is the Collatz Conjecture?
 [Wikipedia has a good article](https://en.wikipedia.org/wiki/Collatz_conjecture) about it.
 Also [Numberphile has a video](https://youtu.be/5mFpVDpKX70) on it, and [Veritasium too](https://youtu.be/094y1Z2wpJg).
 [This video](https://youtu.be/i4OTNm7bRP8) is also very underrated

+# Note
+These programs assume that numbers don't diverge to infinity, it only tries to find cycles.
+This means it could enter an infinite loop that allocates increasingly more and more memory, until an OOM error happens.

 # Usage
 ## Library API